ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 -  ``textfsm``: A python module which implements a template based state machine for parsing semi-formatted text
 -  ``ntc_templates``: Predefined ``textfsm`` templates packages supporting a variety of platforms and commands
 -  ``ttp``: A library for semi-structured text parsing using templates, with added capabilities to simplify the process
--  ``pyats``: Use the parsers included with Cisco’s Test Automation & Validation Solution
+-  ``pyats``: Use the parsers included with the Cisco Test Automation & Validation Solution
 -  ``json``: Convert JSON output at the CLI to an Ansible native data structure

 Because ``cli_parse`` uses a plugin based architecture, it can use additional parsing engines from any Ansible collection.